Skip to main content

 Joshua

 I have always struggled with acceptance, and every word my new agent said spoke to my insecurities.
 So I did one film, and then another, and then another.
 Several years later, I had done over 1,000.
-Before long, I had won Performer of the Year and even starred in the Adult Video News (AVN) Awards Show on Showtime.
+Before long, I had won Performer of the Year and starred in the Adult Video News (AVN) Awards Show on Showtime.

 Some people may take a quick look at my fame and what to me felt like a fortune and say to themselves, ‘I would love to have that life.’
 But don’t jump to conclusions.
-My story is not a positive one, it is filled with loneliness, depression, and an identity crisis that nearly led to me taking my life.
+My story is not a positive one.
+It is filled with loneliness, depression, and an identity crisis that nearly led to me taking my life.

 I truly believed that I had ruined my life to the point of no return.
 So, I continued to say yes to the need to be accepted.
 I never was attracted to guys, but the idea of doing gay porn and the new level of fame, the money, the praise, and the attention all somehow made logical sense to me.